tup916/Summer-2015-Pivot-Algorithm/README.md

 If given a chance and the time to do this project over, this is how I would approach it:

 1. Use Version Control

 During my first year, I didn't know about version control, which I wish I did because it could have been significantly useful to me in this project.
 I first succeeded in computationally generating all 124 12-edged self-avoiding polygons.
 Although I saved different variations of the file, going back to them and finding the one I want is hard.
 I also might have altered the successful 12edged algorithm file to make it more robust with 14 edges as well, and messed it up.

 2. Use better nomenclature
-Over the past few months of being a CS student, I have realized that naming variables and functions is as important as commenting, if not more.
+Over the past few months of being a CS student, I have realized that the quality is as imporant as the workability of code.
+Yes, it is a big accomplishment to go from something that doesn't work to something that works.
+However, naming variables and functions is as important as the intelligence of a code itself, if not more.
 I admit that this project's variables are not very informative and to be honest, if I look at someone's code which looks like this, I would be pulling my hair out.
 Variables names should be informative.
 Function names should accurately tell what the function is about.

 3. Use better comments

 In this project, I have mostly used comments as separators, which is nice, but when I went back to see what the code is about, they were not very helpful.
 I wish I had a detailed header with comments that follows a specific format, such as the one below:

    function name